With every new baby, it’s one big decision after another. For something so small they’re pretty complicated, but you’ve got this. You’re a pro!

 Tips for Breastfeeding:

 - Tilt your baby’s head back.
-Tilt your baby’s head so that her chin touches your breast under the areola (dark area around your nipple).
+Tilt your baby’s head so that his or her chin touches your breast under the areola (dark area around your nipple).
 Your baby’s head will need to be tipped back.

 - Place the areola in your baby’s mouth.
 When your baby’s mouth is opened wide, try to get as much of the lower portion of the areola as you can in your baby’s mouth.